Table of Contents

 Accounting is chosen as a profession because:

-- Become a neighbourhood of an in-depth network of execs.
+- Become a neighborhood of an in-depth network of execs.

 - Accept or experience a challenging role.